rpd123/SCARA/README.md

 We have the pyBot stlfiles here.
 The change from the original is to have a longer shank1 top piece and a replaced shank2 (as well as a different gripper).

-Drill through the hub and have a longer screw
+Drill through the hub and use a longer screw

 The longer shank1 requires a 400mm belt.